vrosendahl/pkvm-aarch64/README.md

 The `make host-kernel` and `make target-crosvm` targets can be executed in any order, there is no dependency between them.
 Also `make guestkernel` only needs depend on `make tools`, while `make guestimage` depends on `make guestkernel`

 The default user is `ubuntu`.
-No password required.
+No password is required.
 The hostimage has a script, `run-crosvm.sh`, which can be used to run the guestimage with crosvm, also doing the necessary configuration of networking.

-There is also a `make all` target that will bild everything in the right order.
+There is also a `make all` target that will build everything in the right order.

 What is missing: